crackernutter/EsriRESTScraper/README.md

 ### Issues:

 1. The method only supports creating a feature class in a geodatabase (enterprise or local), not a shapefile.
 If someone wants to modify this to support creating other types of workspaces, please do so!!
-2. Multipoint geometry is not supported.
-Only polygon, polyline, and point geometries are supported.
-3. Some field types are not supported either, although the most common ones are: text, date, short, long, double, float.
+2. Some field types are not supported either, although the most common ones are: text, date, short, long, double, float.

 ```python
 earthquakesFeatureClass = earthquakesScraper.createFeatureClass(r'C:\Geodata\earthquakes.gdb', 'earthquakes')